Should You File a Claim If You Hit a Road Obstruction?

 Consider if it’s worth filing a claim

 The first thing you should do if you’ve experienced damage from a road obstruction is to consider whether it’s worth filing the claim.
 In many cases, it’s actually more affordable to pay for the repairs out of pocket, particularly if the damage was minor.
 This is because filing any sort of claim can raise your insurance rates for a few years afterward.
 The compounded cost of higher insurance payments is often more expensive in the long run than just paying for the repairs once.
 This is particularly true when you hit an object in the road because most insurers will consider that an at-fault collision, and it’s difficult to prove otherwise.
+In the insurer’s eyes, common road obstructions like speed bumps, potholes, curbs, traffic cones, traffic barriers, and construction equipment, are all easily avoidable.

 If you are worried about these types of collisions, getting an insurance policy with accident forgiveness can help.
 Accident forgiveness policies ensure that your rates won’t go up after one accident, and they are usually available to drivers with good records.
 If you don’t already have an accident forgiveness policy, you should consider your past record before filing a claim.
 If you don’t have any at-fault claims on your record, your rates may not go up very much.
 However, if you have already made some claims in the past, the amount that your insurance will go up is likely to be much higher.